-- If landing gear is lowered the airspeed should never exceed the maximum gear speed, which is 300 knots. - If all starting constraints have been met and the internal landing detection system detects a landing the probability that the pilot is landing is BP. - During the landing the pitch angle should not exceed 14 degrees. - During a landing the absolute roll angle should be smaller than 70 degrees. - The master arm should stay in the OFF position during the entire situation. - If the pilot jettisons the stores he is making an emergency landing. - If the pilot is making an emergency landing and the landing gear is lowered the pitch angle should be between 5 and 12 degrees. - If the pilot is making an emergency landing and the landing gear is up the pitch angle should be between 3 and 9 degrees. - If the pilot is making an emergency landing and the landing gear is lowered the airspeed should be between 120 and 190 degrees. - If the pilot is making an emergency landing and the landing gear is up the airspeed should be between 100 and 150 degrees. - If the FLIR (Forward Looking InfraRed) is turned on during landing then the FLIR must be turned off when normal visual cues appear, because flare might go wrong if FLIR is turned on. - During the approach phase the altitude will be bigger than zero. - During the touchdown phase the altitude will remain zero. - If the pilot looks at the DED it should be set to the F-ACK page.
+- If landing gear is lowered the airspeed should never exceed the maximum gear speed, which is 300 knots. - If all starting constraints have been met and the internal landing detection system detects a landing the probability that the pilot is landing is BP. - During the landing the pitch angle should not exceed 14 degrees. - During a landing the absolute roll angle should be smaller than 70 degrees. - The master arm should stay in the OFF position during the entire situation. - If the pilot jettisons the stores he is making an emergency landing. - If the pilot is making an emergency landing and the landing gear is lowered the pitch angle should be between 5 and 12 degrees. - If the pilot is making an emergency landing and the landing gear is up the pitch angle should be between 3 and 9 degrees. - If the pilot is making an emergency landing and the landing gear is lowered the airspeed should be between 120 and 190 degrees. - If the pilot is making an emergency landing and the landing gear is up the airspeed should be between 100 and 150 degrees. - If the FLIR (Forward Looking InfraRed) is turned on during landing then the FLIR must be turned off when normal visual cues appear, because flare might go wrong if FLIR is turned on. - If the altitude becomes lower than the minimum altitude the probability that a landing has started is VBP. - During the approach phase the altitude will be bigger than zero. - During the touchdown phase the altitude will remain zero.

-- When the wheelbrakes are checked, which should be done before touchdown, they should be OFF. - When the pilot looks at the U/C after lowering the gear it should be lowered and locked (3 green lights).
+- If the pilot looks at the DED it should be set to the F-ACK page. - When the wheelbrakes are checked, which should be done before touchdown, they should be OFF. - When the pilot looks at the U/C after lowering the gear it should be lowered and locked (3 green lights).